 Researching to answer all these questions may take some time, but it will save you effort (and money) in the long run.You can find reviews of your potential tech vendors on Clutch or AppFutura.
 Clutch reviews, for that matter, are being conducted by their team, to maintain neutrality.
 This way you can choose your tech partner based on honest opinions and ratings.

-Finally, in the case of outsourcing to a company from another country, the crucial issues one must face are the time and cultural differences.
+Finally, in the case of web designing outsource to a company from another country, the crucial issues one must face are the time and cultural differences.
 What are the working hours of your chosen partner?
 Do they more or less overlap with yours?Although it may seem not that important when you’re “leaving” the job to a third party, being in a completely different time zone has a huge impact on communication.
 This may lead to a situation in which you have to get up in the middle of the night to contact your partner.If you’re not willing to make that kind of sacrifice, you have to focus on the companies from your neighbouring countries only.Similarly, you want to take into account any cultural differences, be it in terms of work customs and etiquette or ideology and hierarchy.

 Settled for a particular company?
 Now comes the time for negotipahations.
 Before signing off the deal, you and your partner should discuss the “obvious” points: who, for whom, when, how much and for how much.